Innkeepers Steve and Dave’s 2025 Provincetown Dining Guide

 Café Heaven – Breakfast, lunch and dinner in a lively spot favored by both locals and visitors alike for their take on “New American” fare.
 Large floor-to-ceiling windows overlooking Commercial Street and candlelit dining in the evenings.

 Calypso Cove – A new Caribbean inspired restaurant in the second floor space overlooking Commercial Street formerly occupied by Terraza.
-Tropical cocktails and food.
+Unique, Caribbean inspired cocktails and menu.
+Large portions and reasonably priced.
+Great value, delightful.

 Canteen – A Ptown favorite.
 Counter ordering from their eclectic, casual lunch or dinner menu and enjoy your food on their backyard beach.
 Great lobster rolls.
 Open all year with rotating theme nights during the winter.